Knoblauchpilze/fractsim/README.md

 ![Julia view](julia_view.png)

-A while family of Julia set can be rendered using this fractal type.
+A large family of Julia sets can be rendered using this fractal type.
 The value of the `c` constant in the series can be specified through the controls, along with the accuracy.
 Similar behavior is provided to the Mandelbrot set.

 ## Newton polynomial fractal